irboi746/Tools/Network/nfa-searchsploiter/readme.md

 3. Outputs a new csv file with link to public exploit

 ## Usage
+For Windows, git.exe will have to be installed for this to work.

 ### Creating and Accessing Virtual Environment
 - Windows
 ```